haddocking/haddocking.github.io/education/disvis-webserver/index.md

 The case we will be investigating is the interaction between two proteins of the 26S proteasome of S. pombe, PRE5 (UniProtKB: [O14250](http://www.uniprot.org/uniprot/O14250)) and PUP2 (UniProtKB: [Q9UT97](http://www.uniprot.org/uniprot/Q9UT97)).
-Seven cross-links (4 ADH & 3 ZL) are available ([Leitner et al., 2014](https://dx.doi:10.1073/pnas.1320298111)) and on top of which we will add two false-positive restraints.
-We will try to see if DisVis is able to filter out these false-positive restraints while asserting the true interaction space between the two chains.
+Seven cross-links (4 ADH & 3 ZL) are available ([Leitner et al., 2014](https://dx.doi:10.1073/pnas.1320298111)) and on top of which we will add two false positive restraints.
+We will try to see if DisVis is able to filter out these false positive restraints while asserting the true interaction space between the two chains.
 We will then use the interaction analysis feature of DisVis that allows for a more complete analysis of the residues putatively involved in the interaction between the two molecules.
 To do so, we will extract all accessible residues of